apache/systemds/docs/site/dml-language-reference.md

 can span multiple part files.

 The binary format can only be read and written by SystemDS.

+Hierarchical Data Format (HDF) is a file format designed to store and organize large amounts of data.
+SystemDS supports some features of the HDF5 like two dimension data (Matrix), matrix with FP64 (double) data type, single dataset, single group, and contiguous dataset.

 Let's look at a matrix and examples of its data represented in the supported formats with corresponding metadata.
 In the table below, we have a matrix consisting of 4 rows and 3 columns.